Awards / Scholarships

 Molly Ahlgren Scholarship Award

 Professor Molly Ahlgren was an Associate Professor of Environmental Science at Sheldon Jackson College.
 The Alaska Chapter of the American Fisheries Society (Chapter) elected her to be the Chapter’s president in 2005, after many years of her active involvement and leadership in the Chapter.
 Less than two weeks after being installed as Chapter president, she was killed in a boating accident.
 The Chapter responded by creating the Molly Ahlgren Scholarship to honor her and her life’s work.
+DONATE HERE

 The Molly Ahlgren Scholarship provides at least $2,000 annually to a worthy undergraduate student(s) in their sophomore, junior, or senior year of studies with the intent of earning a baccalaureate degree in fisheries, aquatic, or biological science at the University of Alaska (any branch) or Alaska Pacific University.
-In addition, all travel and meeting registration expenses will be paid for to attend the annual AFS Alaska Chapter Conference.

 Applicants need to complete and submit an application and will be evaluated on their work and/or educational experiences and interest in the fields of fisheries, aquatic, or biological science, interest in professional advancement, and reason(s) for financial need.

-• Since 2006 the Molly Ahlgren Scholarship has awarded $69,000 in support of fisheries student tuition.
+• Since 2006 the Molly Ahlgren Scholarship has awarded $87,000 in support of fisheries student tuition.

 Wally Noerenberg Award for Fishery Excellence